i-sylar/ATPST/README.md

 Android Testing Platform Security Tool (ATPST) is a small script i wrote that semi-automated the prcoess of setting up Genymotion, frida, adb and bypassing Android Trustmanger when conducting security testing.

-From my knowledge, Genymotion as of the day of this creation, requires a paid account to support rooted devices.
-Only android 12, fro the Custom Phone has this.
+From my knowledge, Genymotion as of the day of this creation, requires a paid account to support `rooted` devices.
+Only `android 12`, fro the Custom Phone has this.
 Which brings us to some simple preliquisites before using the script:

 ## Preliquisites
 - MacOS.
 I initially built this for my macOS environment meaning some brew installs here and there.
 This can be easily modified to suite Linux systems as well.
 Feel free to edit.